Welcome to my site!

 Then, I met a beautiful …

-I know–if you have made it this far, you’re probably thinking, boy, does this guy feel sorry for himself, or what?
+I know–if you have made it this far, you’re probably thinking, boy, does this guy feel sorry for himself!
 Another thought might be, this is boring–I thought this guy was an author.
 I don’t need a surfeit of autobiographical babble.
 I want to know if his books are worth reading!

 You’re right–I’ll try again.